Black Covert Woodland, near Aberystwyth

 Please note that all the trails start from Nant Gwernol station but you can either park in Abergynolwyn village or at Abergynolwyn station (see how to get here for more information).

-Leaflets are available from the Tal y Lyn railway stations and the Abergynolwyn community centre/café.
+Leaflets are available from the Tal y Lyn railway stations and the Abergynolwyn community centre/café or download our leaflet with more information about walking in Dyfi Forest.

 Please take care not to stray from the paths as the old works are dangerous.